Do It. Do it. Do it. Do it. (There's more amazing advice in the actual Guide!)

-I’d read that the Jediah Hill covered bridge, named for my 4x great-grandfather who built it in 1850, was constructed in a queen-post truss design.
-My curiosity about all things related to my ancestors’ doings being insatiable, I set out to learn more:
+The Jediah Hill covered bridge, named for my 4x great-grandfather, who built it in 1850, was constructed in a queen-post truss design.
+My curiosity about all things related to my ancestors’ doings being insatiable, I set out to learn more about that design:

 A queen-post bridge has two uprights, placed about one-third of the way from each end of the truss.
 They are connected across the top by a beam and use a diagonal brace between the outer edges.
 The central square between the two verticals was either unbraced on shorter spans, or had diagonal braces from the bottom of each queen post to the center of the upper cord.